milesj/packemon/website/docs/build.md

 ## How it works

 When the build process is ran, Packemon will find all viable packages within the current project and generate build artifacts.
-A build artifact is an output file that _will be_ distributed with the NPM package, but _will **not** be_ committed to the project (ideally git ignored).
+A build artifact is an output file that _will be_ distributed with the npm package, but _will **not** be_ committed to the project (ideally git ignored).

 To demonstrate this, let's assume we have a package with the following folder structure and file